hrushikesh-ubale23/Movie-ticket-Booking-system/README.md

 Movie ticket booking system in C

-for login to booking system use following details
+for login to booking system use following details:
-User Name:user
+User Name:  user
-Password:pass
+Password:  pass